nav-stack/prometheus-monitoring/README.md

 # prometheus-monitoring
-In this repository, you'll find information on installing the Prometheus and Grafana scripts
+In this repository, you'll find information on installing the Prometheus, Node-exporter and Grafana scripts.